GSA/digitalgov.gov/content/posts/2014-09-22-usgs-picture-puzzle-do-you-see-changes-to-the-coast.md

 url: /2014/09/22/usgs-picture-puzzle-do-you-see-changes-to-the-coast/
 date: 2014-09-22 10:00:21 -0400
 title: 'USGS Picture Puzzle: Do You See Changes to the Coast?'
-summary: 'If you are a coastal resident, go to the beach, or are interested in digital volunteering, you can be a tremendous help&nbsp;in identifying and classifying changes that storms make to our coast after severe storms.
+summary: 'If you are a coastal resident, go to the beach, or are interested in digital volunteering, you can be a tremendous help in identifying and classifying changes that storms make to our coast after severe storms.
 The U.S. Geological Survey (USGS) has launched iCoast, a Web application where you can view aerial photographs and help classify'
 authors:
   - tmarcoullier
 categories: